mrexclamationmark/Windows-Configuration/README.md

 **Testing:**

-These files were tested under an stock Windows 10 21H2.
+These files were tested under stock Windows 10 21H2.